Alzheimer’s is a disease that causes dementia. It is the most common cause of dementia, accounting for about two-thirds of cases in older people.

 The FAD support group is for families affected by autosomal dominantly inherited Familial Alzheimer’s Disease (FAD).
-The group offers information, advice and social opportunities for people with familial Alzheimer’s disease and their families.
+The group is run by Rare Dementia Support, and offers information, advice and social opportunities for people with familial Alzheimer’s disease and their families.
 For more information please contact email@example.com.

 YoungDementia UK provides information, advice and support for people under 65 diagnosed with dementia, their family and friends.

 This information was updated in May 2018 and is due for review in May 2020.
 It does not replace any advice that doctors, pharmacists or nurses may give you.
 Please contact us if you would like a version with references.